sarsteg/pybank-pypoll-big-data-analysis/README.md

 Some key features of this script are that it is built so that it could accommodate future polls with a change of the dataset.
 The names of the candidates are taken from the data and stored in a list.
 The votes cast for each candidate are stored in a dictionary.

 The code could be further improved to allow the user to select the data file that they are interested in collecting the results of poll data using a library such as tkinter.
 In tkinter, a pop-up window could be created that allows the user to select the file of interest and then provides the path to the file for use in the rest of the script.

+These two projects were completed as a part of UTSA's Data Analysis and Visualization Certification.

 Below is a capture of the output: